Conditional Frechet Inception Distance: Introduction

 Developing accurate and simple distances between conditional distributions is a more challenging problem.
 Instead of having two distributions, we now have two classes of distributions conditioned on a common input (feature).
 Most works simply ignore the conditioning and use unconditional metrics, e.g. \cite{alqahtani2019analysis}, or combine FID measure with some other metric such as SSIM \cite{you2019pi}.
-When the conditioning variables are discrete valued, it is natural and simple to resort to multiple unconditional metrics for each possible value {\cite{murray2019pfagan}.
-In particular, Class Aware FID \cite{liu2018improved} and Intra-FID \cite{miyato2018cgans} improve unconditional FID by conditioning on the class labels.
-A main advantage of these metrics is their expressive power which generalized the Gaussian distribution with a Gaussian mixture assumption.
-When the inputs are continuous, e.g., in super-resolution or image translation tasks, this is clearly impossible.
-Recently, \cite{bahat2020explorable} proposed a conditional metric that measures consistency in the conditional low-resolution domain.
-Other related works tradeoff similar consistency measures with diversity metrics \cite{zhu2017toward}.
-Also related is the Frechet Joint Distance (FJD) proposed in \cite{devries2019evaluation} which considers the distance to the joint distribution of the features and labels.
-FJD considers two different joint distributions, rather than two distributions conditioned on the same input.

-The contribution of this paper is the introduction and analysis of conditional Wasserstein and FID metrics.
-We consider two versions of conditional distances as illustrated in Fig. \ref{fig:graphical_model}.
-The model on the left is a classical unconditional distance between two marginal distributions.
-In the middle, we have two bivariate distributions that are restricted in their feature (conditioning) variable.
-In the right, we have a conditional model.
-Each of these graphical models leads to different Wasserstein and Frechet metrics.

-Our main theoretical result is that the conditional metric is greater or equal to the restricted metric which is greater or equal to the marginal metric (which completely ignores the conditioning input).
-Practically, the conditional metrics can differentiate between two different distributions that have identical marginals.
-The conditional metric is more sensitive to these changes and we believe it should be preferred over the restricted version.
+When the conditioning variables are discrete valued, it is natural and simple to resort to multiple unconditional metrics for each possible value \cite{murray2019pfagan}.
+This is clearly intractable in the continuous case.
+Instead, we take the natural next step and consider the average distance between conditional distributions.
+We begin with the general Wasserstein case and then focus on the special Gaussian FID case.
+Together, the main contributions of this paper are: \begin{itemize} \item We define the conditional Wasserstein distance (CWD) and provide a closed form conditional FID (CFID) in the Gaussian case. \item We analyze the relations between the different metrics.
+We prove that the MSE bounds CWD from above, whereas WD bounds it from below.
+We prove that the conditional metric can be interpreted as a joint metric that emphasizes the conditioning variable. \item We demonstrate the advantages of CFID over competing metrics in evaluating modern conditional generative models.
+On one hand, CFID is better than FID in identifying failures where realistic outputs which are not related to their inputs are generated.
+On the other hand, CFID is better than MSE in identifying failures where a single realistic output is generated even though there is a diverse set of equally probable outputs. \end{itemize}